-The Proposer must address the development objectives below in a development concept narrative, construction description narrative, and design documents as appropriate.
+The Proposer must address the development objectives each of the considerations below in a development concept narrative, construction description narrative, and design documents as appropriate.
 Further, the Proposer must agree to work with DND and the community to resolve any future issues or concerns that may arise as the development project moves forward.